Parth018/CineVisionMicroserviceProject-main/README.md

 CineVision App is an online cinema ticket sale website.
 The purpose of this website is to provide ease of buying tickets for those who want to watch movies in the cinema.
 People can display movies in the theaters or upcoming movies.
-They can view the movie details and can learn the plot of the movie, the actors of the movie, the release date, and so on.
+They can view the movie details and learn the plot of the movie, the actors of the movie, the release date, and so on.
 In this detail page, people can choose the city and movie theater where they want to watch the movie.
 After this selection, they can automatically redirect to the payment page.
-In this payment page, they can choose ticket count and type such as student and adult.
+On this payment page, they can choose ticket count and type such as student and adult.
 Then, they can choose the chairs they will sit on in the movie theater.
-Finally, they complete the payment process after entering information such as credit card information, email, name and surname.
+Finally, they complete the payment process after entering information such as credit card information, email, name, and surname.
 If the payment is successful, the ticket details are sent to the email which entered by the user.
 If people want to share their opinions about the movie, they can write comments on the movie detail page.